sensorbee/docs/source/bql/queries.rst

 In the previous section, it was explained how BQL converts stream data into relations and back.
 This section is about how this relational data can be selected and transformed.
-This functionality is exactly what SQL's ``SELECT`` statement was designed to do, and so in BQL we try to mimic the ``SELECT`` syntax as much as possible.
+This functionality is exactly what SQL's ``SELECT`` statement was designed to do, and so in BQL the ``SELECT`` syntax is mimicked as much as possible.
 (Some basic knowledge of what the SQL ``SELECT`` statement does is assumed.)
 However, as opposed to the SQL data model, BQL's input data is assumed to be JSON-like, i.e., with varying shapes, nesting levels, and data types;
 therefore the BQL ``SELECT`` statement has a number of small difference to SQL ``SELECT``.